chrisbrasington/nextfest/README.md

 # Euro Truck Simulator 2 / American Truck Sim

-Weirdly, driving and listening to podcasts and audiobooks became a zen thing and I read about people doing this with sim games.
-And well I've explored all of the UK now.
+Unexpectedly, IRL driving and listening to podcasts and audiobooks became a zen thing and I read about people doing this with sim games.
+And well in this sim I've explored all of the UK now.
+I've enjoyed this more than racing games tbh.
 These are massive and great games at $5, lots of DLC for locations

 https://store.steampowered.com/bundle/36547/Czech__Slovak_Games_Week_Bundle/